nangege/AppleWatchCapture/README.md

 ## TODO

-Now this project is more like a demo project now ,so there is a lot to do.
+Now this project is more like a demo project  ,so there is a lot to do.

 1. Optimize performance. (now ,it always drop frame )
 2. Turn IOS gesture into Mac Mouse Event, So as to control Apple Watch on IOS device.